-Focus Inc. was incorporated as a Delaware corporation on July 29, 2015 for the purpose of completing the IPO and Reorganization Transactions.
+Focus Inc. was incorporated as a Delaware corporation on July 29, 2015 for the purpose of completing our IPO and Reorganization Transactions.
 On July 30, 2018, we completed our IPO of 18,648,649 shares of Class A common stock, par value \$0.01 per share.
 The shares began trading on the NASDAQ Global Select Market on July 26, 2018 under the ticker symbol "FOCS."
-We used the proceeds from the IPO to purchase certain outstanding Focus LLC units, to reduce indebtedness under our credit facility and for acquisitions and general corporate business purposes.
+We used the proceeds from the IPO to purchase certain outstanding Focus LLC units, to reduce indebtedness and for acquisitions and general corporate business purposes.